 Given the Equi=Core 300 is a 300W capacity power conditioner, you can technically plug the inlet end into the main and run a power board from the outlet IEC connector and load up to 300W of product ahead of it.
 This may be one, two or more products depending on their ratings.

 Having said all that my preference is to target my analog components one by one with either the one I use most as a point of reference or the one I think would benefit the most.

-In this case, the Xi Audio Formula S amp which is a single ended high-end designed headphone amplifier rated at 6W into a 16Ω and a rated noise floor of -110 dBV.
-This choice is based on the quality of chain in terms fo dynamic response.
-My second choice was an analog turntable/project audio phono stage/tube amp configuration where I think noise might be most prevalent.
+In this case, the Xi Audio Formula S amp which is a single-ended high-end designed headphone amplifier rated at 6W into a 16Ω and a rated noise floor of -110 dBV.
+This choice is based on the quality of chain in terms of dynamic response.
+My second choice was an analog turntable/project audio phono stage/tube amp configuration where I think the noise might be most prevalent.

 Given its weight and cord length, I would also not advise pushing it too close to the source devices.
 Ideally, you want to prevent any possible magnetic field interference with the operation of both devices.

 The Formula S is a single-ended or unbalanced designed high-end headphone amplifier from Xi Audio.
 Its a stunningly natural-sounding solid-state amp with a fantastic level of resolution and not a harsh peak to be found anywhere.
 It’s 6W into 16-ohm rating and excellent noise floors should deliver tons of power when required but it is also sensitive enough to work well with headphones like the AKG K872 and its 36-ohms rating.
 Pre-amping usually works best for fine control of this beast.

 My usual connection is via a 2000Va AVR from the mains to line conditioner and then a typical 3-prong cord to the amp.
 The amp takes a feed from the Chord Hugo 2 which is battery powered and a USB connection to the PC for digital audio.